Deva-Yakkha/03-css-slectors/README.md

 ## This sub-heading is included with student name, my image and about me.

+## Contact Info
-* Lastly, section is mentioned with ID
+* The section is mentioned with us and li with ID.